 This type of simultaneous pregnancy is quite different having twins from a single womb.
 In a case of a double pregnancy in two wombs, a woman can deliver the babies days, weeks or months apart since the wombs are totally separate.
 This can cause problems considering that a scheduled, premature cesarian section is a likely delivery method.
 Few obstetricians would want a woman to undergo abdominal surgery twice in a month.
 So if at least one baby has to be delivered via Cesarean section, the doctor will usually recommend delivering both babies at the same time.
 The result, in that case, is much like having twins -- the woman goes into the hospital and eventually leaves with two babies who are the same age.

 According to BBC News, a woman in Brazil with uterus didelphys delivered two healthy babies, one from each womb, in May 2003; and in 2002, the news organization Xinhua reported on a similar case in China.
 With advances in medical technology, the odds of successfully delivering babies from simultaneous pregnancies in two wombs may be getting a lot better.

 Ms. Kersey's three daughters were delivered seven weeks early by Cesarean section and spent two months in the hospital finishing their development.
 In December 2006, all three went home in good health with their parents.

-For more information on uterus didelphys and related topics, check out links on the next page.
+For more information on uterus didelphys and related topics, check out links below.